Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings: Gecko2K: The Gecko Benchmark

 \subsection{Gecko(S): A Controlled and Diagnostic Prompt Set}

 The aim of Gecko(S) is to generate prompts in a controllable manner for skills that are not well represented in previous work.
 We divide skills into sub-skills to diversify the difficulty and content of prompts.
-We take inspiration from psychology literature where possible (\eg, colour perception) and known limitations of current text-to-image models to devise these sub-skills.
-We first explain how we curate these prompts before discussing the final set of skills and sub-skills.
+We take inspiration from psychology literature where possible (\eg, colour perception) and known limitations of current T2I models.

 {\bf Curating a controlled set of prompts with an LLM.} To generate a set of prompts semi-automatically, we use an LLM.
 We first decide on the sub-skills we wish to test for.
 For example, for text rendering, we may want to test for (1) English vs Gibberish to evaluate the model's ability to generate uncommon words, and (2) the length of the text to be generated.
 We then create a template which conditions the generation on these properties.
 Note that as we can generate as much data as desired, we can define a distribution over the properties and control the number of examples generated for each sub-skill.
 Finally, we run the LLM and manually validate that the prompts are reasonable, fluent, and match the conditioning variables (\eg, the prompt has the right length and is Gibberish / English).
 A sample template is given in \Appendix{app:templates}.